EchterAlsFake/EchterAlsFake/README.md

 **`Digital Craftsman | Content Creator | Developer | Student | Life Enjoyer | Caffeine Junky `**

 👋 Hey there!
-I'm Johannes, a 17-year-old student living in Germany.
+I'm Johannes, an 18-year-old student living in Germany.
 My coding journey began at 12, and ever since, I've been constantly (more or less) pushing commits and working on various projects, although not on this account.
 My passion lies in developing graphical user interfaces with Python and web-scraping APIs, with all my projects being open-source under the (L)GPL License. 🌐 Although I'm not frequently active on my YouTube Channel [EchterAlsFake](https://www.youtube.com/channel/UC1cV2H2WKPYXb2AqBkyXj2Q), I'm planning to create videos, when I finally have the time (actually: No).
 I use Arch Linux (btw) as my daily system together with [Hyprland](https://github.com/hyprwm/Hyprland)